-(A) This rule applies to gas or natural gas company bills that do not include any retail natural gas supplier or governmental aggregator charges.
-Requirements for natural gas consolidated billing appear in rule 4901:1-29-12 of the Administrative Code.
+(A) This rule applies to all gas or natural gas company bills, including those issued on behalf of any retail natural gas supplier or governmental aggregator .
+Gas or natural gas companies shall make dual billing and consolidated billing available to retail natural gas suppliers and governmental aggregators.

 (B) Bills issued by or for the gas or natural gas company shall be accurate and rendered at monthly intervals and shall contain clear and understandable form and language.
 Each bill shall display all of the following information:

-(1) The customer's name, billing address, service address, and account number.
+(1) The customer's name, billing address, service address, account number, and, if applicable, the retail natural gas supplier or governmental aggregator account number.

 (2) The gas or natural gas company's name and its payment address.